Course page PDF

 The chain rule (joint factorization)

-The product rule, repeated:
+The product rule, repeated.

-Two variables: \(P(A \wedge B) = P(A | B)\, P(B)\)
+2 vars: \(P(A, B) = P(A | B)\, P(B)\)

-Three variables: \(P(A \wedge B \wedge C) = P(A | B \wedge C)\, P(B | C)\, P(C)\)
+\(P(A, B, C) = P(A | B, C)\, P(B | C)\, P(C)\)

 In general: